stancsz/fdnr-vst3/docs/README.md

 If the plugin doesn't appear in your host
 - Confirm the `.vst3` file is in a folder the DAW scans.
 - Rescan or restart the host application.
-- Check file permissions (macOS/Linux) and architecture (x64 vs arm64) compatibility.
+- Check file permissions (macOS) and architecture (x64 vs arm64) compatibility.
 - See `release/` for prebuilt zips.

 ### For Developers